 The warmer months increase your chances of spotting manatees, sorry they are a protected species so it’s technically illegal to swim with them.
 If you really want to swim with manatees, head to Crystal River, Florida December through February like we did.

 Snorkelling in Belize is world-class.
 The inspiring interactions with diverse wildlife and sensational coral reefs are easily accessible from its coastline and draw underwater enthusiasts from around the globe.
 The beauty and adventure of exploring the Mesoamerican Barrier Reef are absolutely bucket-list worthy.
-Significant credits for photos in this post go to my husband, who I sometimes think is more fish than human and therefore is a better underwater photographer than I.

 Peace, love & inspiring travel,